lych1233/compactDRL/readme.md

 - Some tricks are not implemented for the sake of simplicity and clarity, and thus the performance may be worse than the best implementation
 - Currently it only supports environments with either simple discrete action space of one-dimensional vectorized continuous action space
-- Parallel environmental interaction is not supported
+- RNN-based models are not suportted due to simplicity
-- RNN-based models are not used
+-

 ## Run